 We have Cambridgeshire's only commercial port to sea in Wisbech and, with the A47 and A1101, enjoy good road links to Peterborough, Cambridge, Norwich and King's Lynn.
 Fenland offers an affordable base with easy access to urban centres and alternative trade routes.

 Our businesses are committed to their workforce.
 Fenland employees receive the highest rate of on-the-job training compared to anywhere else in the UK.
 We have an amenable workforce that can be up-skilled in industry specific specialisms thanks to a new £7 million training centre at the College of West Anglia and have an apprenticeship up-take that mirrors regional and national trends.

 - We have more than 3,000 businesses operating in Fenland, collectively generating £2.2 billion of GVA a year

 - Fenland has below average commercial property rates and land costs, as well as being an area of traditionally low wage costs

 - We have confident businesses - in a survey conducted in April 2016, 50% of respondents indicated they had seen better business performance in the current year compared to last year, with 65% expecting an even better year during 2017.

 By employment our top sectors are:

-- The total population of Fenland is under 100,000 and around 60% are of working age
+- The total population of Fenland is over 100,000 and around 60% are of working age

 Our economic centres